-My research mainly focuses on visual perception, action, and their effects on memory.
-I use a combination of neuroimaging (EEG, fMRI) and brain stimulation (TMS, tDCS, tACS) techniques to investigate these topics.
+My research mainly focuses on perception, memory, and various aspects of cognitive processing.
+I mostly use EEG and brain stimulation (TMS, tDCS, tACS) techniques to investigate these topics.
 Recently, I am also venturing into the field of social neuroscience with topics such as deception and moral reasoning.

-My postdoctoral work with Dr. Chi-Hung Juan focuses on the use of neuroimaging and stimulation techniques to study visual awareness, visual attention, and visual memory.
+Another line of my research focuses on the use of neuroimaging and stimulation techniques to study visual awareness, visual attention, and visual memory.
 Specifically, I use transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS) to modulate neural activities in the parietal cortex to investigate its role in visual working memory.
 We also combine these neuro-modulation techniques with imaging tools such as fMRI, ERP, and EEG time frequency analysis to uncover the processes behind the behavioral effects of neurostimulation.
 Recently, we found that anodal tDCS can artificially improve people's performance (at least temporarily) on a visual short-term memory task, but only if these people's natural performance fell below average.
 These studies are described in more details here.

 For more detailed information, please visit my lab webpage: http://www.philiptseng.com

 You can also visit my research page for more projects: http://gimbc.tmu.edu.tw/index.php?action=research&group=16&author=3&year=